rendicahya/sinta2-scraper-OBSOLETE/README.md

 </wos>
 ```

-If you want the XML output to be pretty-printed, you need to choose `dict2xml` instead of `xmltodict` since the latter does not produce pretty-printed XML output:
+If you want the XML output to be pretty-printed, you need to choose `dict2xml` instead of `xmltodict` since the latter does not produce pretty-printed XML output.
+By pretty-printing, the output is wrapped in a root element.
+For example:
 ```
 author_id = '5975467'
 author = sinta.author(author_id, output_format='xml', xml_library='dict2xml', pretty_print=True)